ApiLogicServer/Docs/docs/Logic-Why.md

 !!! pied-piper ":bulb: TL;DR - n-fold Reduction of Backend Logic With Declarative (Spreadsheet-like) Rules"

     For transaction systems, backend **multi-table constraint and derivation logic** is often nearly *half* the system.
-API Logic Server automates such logic with unique **spreadsheet-like rules**.
+API Logic Server automates such logic with unique **declarative (spreadsheet-like) rules**, which can be extended with Python.

     **Declare in Python**, **debug** with your IDE, **extend** with Python events as needed.